Glossary

 Fully Funded

-A phrase that indicates that a particular measure of plan assets equals or exceeds a particular measure of plan liabilities.
+A phrase that indicates that a particular measure of plan assets equals or exceeds a particular measure of plan liability.
 Any other phrase that conveys a similar message must meet the requirements in this standard for the use of the phrase fully funded.
-Disclosure requirements for actuarial work products that include this phrase or any phrase that conveys a similar message are in section 4.1(p).
-(ASOP No. 4 Revision)
+Disclosure requirements for an actuarial work product that contains this phrase or an equivalent phrase are contained in section 4.1(s).
+(Proposed Revision of ASOP No. 6)

 Functional Impairment